mengash94/aspaklaria-app/README.md

-# Base44 App
+# Aspaklaria App

-This app was created automatically by Base44.
-It's a Vite+React app that communicates with the Base44 API.
+This is a Vite+React app that uses Firebase for its backend services.

-## Running the app
+## Development

 ```bash
 npm install